| CloserLook > John > John 5: 1-16 |

 ~ ~ ~ ~ ~ ~

-don’t care how long it takes; I’m used to this place.
+I don’t care how long it takes; I’m used

-get your food, and I’ll help you in.
+I’ll get your food, and I’ll help you

 ~ ~ ~ ~ ~ ~